miguelfdez99/GoPilot/README.md

 # GoPilot
-Desktop app for automating Linux tasks written in Go
+Desktop app for automating/managing Linux tasks written in Go

 ## About